Divya699/Module-2/Lambda Function: Addition of Two Numbers.md

 ## Result

-Thus, the program is executed successfully.
+Thus, the program has been executed successfully.